RAK4600 Breakout Board Quick Start Guide

 - Configure the activation method by selecting Over the air activation (OTAA) and compatible LoRaWAN version.
 Afterwards, click on the Start button, as shown in Figure 23.

-- Then input a unique End device ID and EUIs (DevEUI and AppEUI), as shown in Figure 15.
-Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
+- Enter a unique End Device ID and the EUIs (DevEUI and AppEUI), as shown in Figure 15.
+Check if your module has a DevEUI on a sticker or a QR code that you can scan, and use this as the unique DevEUI for the device.

-Optionally, you can add a more descriptive End device name and End device description about your device.
+Optionally, add a more descriptive End device name and End device description about your device.

-- After putting all the details, click Network layer settings to proceed to the next step.
+- After entering all the details, click Network layer settings to proceed to the next step.

 It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
 The End device ID rak-device